apache/inlong-website/docs/quick_start/pulsar_example.md

 Save Hive cluster information, click "Ok" to submit.
 ![](img/pulsar-hive.png)

-## Data access Approval
+## Data ingestion Approval
-Enter **Approval** page, click **My Approval**, abd approve the data access application.
+Enter **Approval** page, click **My Approval**, abd approve the data ingestion application.
 After the approval is over, the topics and subscriptions required for the data stream will be created in the Pulsar cluster synchronously.
 We can use the command-line tool in the Pulsar cluster to check whether the topic is created successfully:
 ![](img/pulsar-topic.png)

 ## Configure File Agent
-When configuring the file agent, you must create the file in the directory specified when creating the data access:
+When configuring the file agent, you must create the file in the directory specified when creating the data ingestion:
 ```
 touch /data/test_file.txt;
 ```